 We now have an idea.

 Brosnan Forest was actively hunted while the bucks were being tracked.
 To study the effects of hunting pressure, we mapped “harvest zones” around each of the hunting stands on the property, representing the area around each stand in which a hunter could see and potentially kill a deer.
-In the example shown on the right, a deer hanging out in the thick planted pines northwest of this stand would be “safe,” while any GPS locations falling within the red “harvest zone” during daylight hours would put the buck at risk of harvest.
+In the example shown above, a deer hanging out in the thick planted pines northwest of this stand would be “safe,” while any GPS locations falling within the red “harvest zone” during daylight hours would put the buck at risk of harvest.

 In addition to the buck locations, we also had access to information about when, where, and how long hunters were in stands.
 We used these data to get a more detailed look at the immediate, or short-term, effects of hunting pressure on deer behavior.
 Specifically, we wanted to know if the number of hours spent hunting a stand over the previous week had any effect on the likelihood that a deer would enter the “harvest zone” during daylight hours.